nodejs/node/doc/guides/node-postmortem-support.md

 Postmortem metadata are constants present in the final build which can be used by debuggers and other tools to navigate through internal structures of software when analyzing its memory (either on a running process or a core dump).
-Node provides this metadata in its builds for V8 and Node internal structures.
+Node.js provides this metadata in its builds for V8 and Node.js internal structures.

 ### V8 Postmortem metadata